• Share this on:

 Fair trade

-According to the World Economic Forum, 86% of people want significant change in order to make the world a fairer and more sustainable place after COVID-19.
 The concept of fair trade supports fair pricing and improved social conditions for producers and their communities.
-A competitive advantage can be gained with fair trade certification, especially if the production of the items is labour intensive.
+Fair-trade certification can give you a competitive advantage, especially if the production of your items is labour-intensive.

-Well-known fair-trade certifications are issued by the World Fair Trade Organisation (WFTO) and Fair for Life.
-For most fair trade-oriented buyers in Europe, however, simply complying with WFTO’s fair trade principles is enough.
+Well-known fair-trade labels are the World Fair Trade Organization (WFTO) Guarantee System and Fair for Life certification.
+For most fair trade-oriented buyers in Europe, simply complying with WFTO’s 10 Principles of Fair Trade is enough.

 Tips: